This picture will be mintable soon

 Consensus Protocol

-The classic consensus technique for Bitcoin and Ethereum is Proof-of-Work, or PoW.
-Its goal is to use miners to decode sophisticated cryptographic algorithms to achieve both consensus and security.
-PoW, on the other hand, has two major flaws: it is slow and resource-intensive.
-What are the crucial elements of consensus protocols?
+The widely recognized consensus mechanism for Bitcoin and Ethereum is Proof-of-Work (PoW).
+PoW employs miners to solve complex cryptographic algorithms to achieve consensus and security.
+However, PoW has two significant drawbacks: it is both slow and resource-intensive.
+Key components of consensus protocols include:

 Sharding

-1. It is an experimental approach as it involves breaking up the network into a series of separate database blocks known as shards
+This experimental approach involves dividing the network into separate database blocks known as shards, enabling better scalability and efficiency.

 Elrond